3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 3. Likewise, compute the median for the second subset.
 This is the third quartile, \(Q_3\), for the whole data.

-Example 💡: Computing the sample quartiles
+Example 💡: Computing the Sample Quartiles

 The table below displays the time to promotion, in months, for 19 randomly sampled software engineers at an IT firm.
 Compute the sample quartiles, both by hand and using R.